ap467/mesonet-api-v2-docs/timeseries.md

   * "flag name" allows the targeting of a flag by name or a list (comma separated) of flags.
   * "flag source" allows targeting a data check provider i.e. "synopticlabs" for SynopticLabs.

-Some common examples of modifiying the default qc parameters are:
+Some common examples of modifying the default QC parameters are:

 * `qc_checks=synopticlabs,ma_range_check`, Applies the SynopticLabs test suite and MADIS range check
 * `qc_checks=synopticlabs,madis`, Applies the SynopticLabs and MADIS test suites.